Headlabs/product-ideas/README.md

 - [ ] A QA reporting tool we can use in VR when testing VR applications.
 - [ ] A mobile application / site where you can upload pictures / a VR gallery for art.
 - [ ] A music application designed to product synthetic sounds on-stage.
+- [ ] A VR collaboration software for people who work remotely to collaborate with others.